cycle/docs/advanced/declaration.md

 binary      | ---                       | To store binary data.
 Check specific DBMS to find size limitations. tinyBinary  | ---                       | Tiny binary, same as "binary" for most of the databases.
 Differs only in MySQL. longBinary  | ---                       | Long binary, same as "binary" for most of the databases.
-Differs only in MySQL. json        | ---                       | To store JSON structures, such type usually mapped to "text", only Postgres support it natively.
+Differs only in MySQL. json        | ---                       | To store JSON structures, usually mapped to "text", only Postgres supports it natively.

-> Attention, in some cases type returned by `ColumnSchema->abstractType()` might not be the same as declared one, such problem may occur in cases when DBMS uses same internal type for multiple abstract types (for example most of the databases does not differentiate long/short/medium text and binary types).
+> Attention, in some cases the type returned by `ColumnSchema->abstractType()` might not be the same as declared one, such problem may occur in cases when DBMS uses the same internal type for multiple abstract types (for example most of the databases does not differentiate long/short/medium text and binary types).

-> However, such thing does not break anything in schema synchronization as DBAL creates operations based on the difference in internal database type, not based on declared abstract one.
+> However, this  does not break anything in schema synchronization as DBAL creates operations based on the difference in internal database types, not based on the declared abstract one.

 ### Enum Type
-Enum type natively exists only in MySQL database, in other DBMS it will be emulated using string type with associated constrain.
+The Enum type only exists natively in the MySQL database, in other DBMS it will be emulated using string type with associated constrain.
 To define enum type you have to list it's values:

 ```php
 $schema->column('status')->enum(['active', 'disabled']);